 14 Children’s Museum and Science CenterRocky MountSee on map

-Rocky Mount’s Imperial Centre for the Arts & Science is home to the Children’s Museum and Science Center, where activities range from a digital planetarium to live animal displays.
+Rocky Mount’s Imperial Centre for the Arts & Sciences is home to the Children’s Museum and Science Center, where activities range from a digital planetarium to live animal displays.
 Discover the range of habitats that make up North Carolina in Willy’s Crab House, which stands over a 2,800-gallon saltwater aquarium and living marsh.
 On the second floor, the Kidzeum caters to the youngest visitors (up to age 5), featuring displays and activities like a costume area, farmers market and kid-sized exercise equipment.